Sea94/ieval/README.md

 Building an empathetic chatbot is an important objective in dialog generation research, with evaluation being one of the most challenging parts.
 By empathy, we mean the ability to understand and relate to the speakers’ emotions, and respond to them appropriately.
 Human evaluation has been considered as the current standard for measuring the performance of open-domain empathetic chatbots.
 However, existing evaluation procedures suffer from a number of limitations we try to address in our current work.
 In the cited paper, we describe iEval, a novel interactive evaluation framework where the person chatting with the bots also rates them on different conversational aspects, as well as ranking them, resulting in greater consistency of the scores.
 We use iEval to benchmark several state-of-the-art empathetic chatbots, allowing us to discover some intricate details in their performance in different emotional contexts.
 Based on these results, we present key implications for further improvement of such chatbots.
 To facilitate other researchers using the iEval framework, we release our dataset consisting of collected chat logs and human scores.

 ## Dataset
-The data from our experiment are available in the `ieval_data.json` file.
+The data from our experiment are available in the [ieval_data.json](https://github.com/Sea94/ieval/blob/main/ieval_data.json) file.
 It contains a list of objects, with each object corresponsing to a single experimental task of the following structure:

 - `part` (int): numerical id of the experimantal task
 - `elapsed_sec` (int): overall number of seconds elapsed per given task
 - `elapsed_min` (float): overall number of minutes elapsed per given task
-- `TEQ_raw` (list(int)): worker's responses to the questions of the Toronto Empathy Questionnaire [1] (not used for analysis in this submission)
+- `TEQ_raw` (list(int)): worker's responses to the questions of the Toronto Empathy Questionnaire [1] (not used in our analysis)
-- `TEQ_agg` (int): worker's total score for Toronto Empathy Questionnaire [1] (not used for analysis in this submission)
+- `TEQ_agg` (int): worker's total score for Toronto Empathy Questionnaire [1] (not used in our analysis)
 - `<VALENCE>` (obj): emotional polarity of the grounding scenario; taken values: `positive`, `negative`
   - `conv_id` (str): id of a conversation from the EmpatheticDialogues dataset [2] that was used for the grounding scenario
   - `emotion` (str): emotion label from the EmpatheticDialogues dataset [2] that was used for the grounding scenario